 Also, I know firsthand that running a business is time-consuming and stressful.

-If you want a professional agency to run your ads for you, I could not recommend Cordelia Labs enough.
+If you want a professional agency to run your ads for you, I could not recommend Half Past Nine enough.

-I currently am a part of the Cordelia Labs team and the experience and knowledge base shared amongst the team is like no other agency.
+I currently am a part of the Half Past Nine team and the experience and knowledge base shared amongst the team is like no other agency.

-If you want to make the most out of your budget and get the highest returns (and also work with me!), please fill out the form on the Cordelia Lab’s website.
+If you want to make the most out of your budget and get the highest returns (and also work with me!), please fill out the form on the Half Past Nine website.